-While you are preparing to launch your eCommerce business, you must invest time into testing and investigation.
+While you are preparing to launch your e-commerce business, you must invest time in testing and investigation.
 Not only that, but try to experiment with as many resources as you can so that the launch of your brand could be one to remember for years.
-Think like the client: sort out what’s working, what’s not, and make reports to see what works the best for you.
+Think like the client: sort out what’s working and what’s not, and make reports to see what works best for you.

 Social media is the heartbeat of your online brand, as it gives you a continuous look into the feelings of your customers.
 While it’s entirely normal to have a social media manager for your business, you are strongly associated with it will make all the difference in the world.
 People can tell when it’s not really you behind the scenes.

 Last but not least, continue growing online.
 Online growth is the only thing that should matter for any online business through social media, websites, email marketing, digital marketing, paid promotions, etc.